Moderator: sorry for that

 GRRM: No, afraid not.

-Moderator: do we ever get to know the answers for the questions left open-ended in the first three books?
+Moderator: do we ever get to know the answers for the questions left open-ended

 GRRM: But I have read much historical fiction about the Crusades.